minlew/Learner-Completion-Modelling/README.md

-# Apprenticeship Completion Risk Modelling
+# Early Risk Prediction for Apprenticeship Completion

-## Overview
+## Business Problem

-This project predicts whether an apprentice is likely to overrun their expected completion timeline using early engagement and learner data.
+Late completions create operational strain, reduce funding predictability, and limit intervention capacity.

-The goal is to enable early intervention and improve completion outcomes.
+This project builds a model to identify, within the first 90 days, which learners are at risk of overrunning their programme timeline.

 ## Approach
 * Data cleaning and preprocessing